Resistance values under transformations in regular triangular grids: Definitions, Algorithms, Conventions and Notations

 \subsubsection{Circuit transformations.}

 Throughout the paper we use the following well-known circuit transformations \begin{definition}[Series Transformation] Let $N_1$, $N_2$, and $N_3$ be nodes in a graph where $N_2$ is adjacent to only $N_1$ and $N_3$.
-Moreover, let $R_A$ equal the resistance between $N_1$ and $N_2$ and $R_B$ equal the resistance between node $N_2$ and $N_3$.
+Moreover, let $R_A$ equal the resistance between nodes $N_1$ and $N_2$ and $R_B$ equal the resistance between nodes $N_2$ and $N_3$.
 A series transformation transforms this graph by deleting $N_2$ and setting the resistance between $N_1$ and $N_3$ equal to $R_A + R_B$.\end{definition}

-A $\Delta$--Y transformation is a mathematical technique to convert resistors in a triangle ($\Delta$) formation to an equivalent system of three resistors in a ``Y'' format as illustrated in Figure~\ref{fig:dy}.
+A $\Delta$--Y transformation is a mathematical technique to convert three resistors labeling 3 edges of a 3-vertex graph (in a $\Delta$ formation) to an equivalent system of three resistors labeling 3 edges of a 4-vertex graph ( in a ``Y'' formation) as illustrated in Figure~\ref{fig:dy}.
 We formalize this transformation below. \begin{definition}[$\Delta$--Y transformation] Let $N_1, N_2, N_3$ be nodes and $R_A$, $R_B$ and $R_C$ be given resistances as shown in Figure~\ref{fig:dy}.
-The transformed circuit in the ``Y'' format as shown in Figure~\ref{fig:dy} has the following resistances:
+The transformed circuit in the ``Y'' formation as shown in Figure~\ref{fig:dy} has the following resistances:

 If $x,y$ and $z$ are the resistances of sides of a triangle then we introduce the function $ \Delta(x,y,z) =\frac{xy}{x+y+z}$.
 By convention, the first two arguments of $\Delta$ will be the labels of the two adjacent edges whose common vertex contains the $Y$-leg of the resulting computation. \end{definition} \begin{definition}[Y--$\Delta$ transformation] Let $N_1, N_2, N_3$ be nodes and $R_1$, $R_2$ and $R_3$ be given resistances as shown in Figure~\ref{fig:dy}.
 The transformed circuit in the ``$\Delta$'' format as shown in Figure~\ref{fig:dy} has the following resistances: